-DAM solves this by automatically adjusting digital asset size.
+DAM automatically adjusts digital asset size.

-You can configure your DAM with roles assigned to specific personnel.
+Because it is role-based, PIM with DAM-functionality maintains security.
+It’s possible to configure your DAM with roles assigned to specific personnel.
 This ensures changes made to any asset are made by someone with the authority to make changes or approved by that person.
 Also, you can set automated tasks that trigger when scheduled work is complete.
 All these steps get you to the finish line more quickly.

 7. Image Tags for SEO

-Image tags help drive conversions.
 When you stamp images with the keywords you’ve employed in your SEO strategy, your images will rank higher.
 This, of course, saves you time, but it comes with two other benefits.

 - First, your internal teams will be able to find assets by searching tags, when search engines index your product pages.